Older people holding hands.

 About Us

-Members of the Division of Geriatric Medicine, although mostly concentrated at the university site, provide diverse clinical services-from acute to community care-to the Edmonton Zone and beyond.
-They also provide care in specialty clinics in osteoporosis, mild cognitive impairment and bladder and bowel problems.
+Members of the Division of Geriatric Medicine provide diverse clinical services—from acute to community care—to the Edmonton Zone and beyond.
+Although mostly concentrated at the university site, they also provide care in specialty clinics in osteoporosis, mild cognitive impairment, and bladder and bowel problems.

 As the ratio of geriatricians to the large geriatric population is low, division geriatricians provide leadership in organizing Alberta Health Services and the community to meet the needs of the population.